MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/oc-manage-sessions.md

 ## Start a session

-As an agent, you can start the sessions in two ways:
+As a representative, you can start the sessions in two ways:

 - Manually start a session
 - Automatically start a session using the incoming notification